tsundoku/tsundoku.github.io/README.md

 Q - Intel vs. AMD vs. Arm
 A - if this is an assembly language question then TI MSP430
+A - but seriously, [just have look at it](http://robotics.hobbizine.com/asmlau.html), it's easier to understand than many high level languages

 Q - what do you do on the weekend?
 A - hamburgers (#1 - the rib eye beef burger at Aroma)